#ContinuityOfGovernment, #WW3, #Deep State

 “The grandfather of the future Lord Protector of England, Prince James Edward William George.”

-“Oh, not that inbred old fart.
+“Oh, not that old inbred cunt.
 Tell him to make an appointment.”

 “I tried sir, but he’s very insistent.”